makyo/drab-makyo.com/will/will.md

     * The `HYBRID` repository contains all documents pertaining to the operation of Hybrid Ink, LLC minus the source for Hybrid Ink projects such as `hybrid.ink` and `pubtracker`, and is to be managed per *article 3, section 7*.
 4. Twitter and Mastodon accounts to be left as a memorial and warning to others against spending too much time online shitposting.
 5. Telegram account self-destructs after six months.
-6. Slack does not have a death policy, but do try to get in touch with the admins of the non-work Slacks I'm on (Chipotle on the Writers' Guild slack, Indi on the FotP slack, and Rattz or zander on the postfurry slack) and let them know to deactivate my account.

 ### Section 5: Hosted Assets